Rush Limbaugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 There wasn't any twisting any knife.

-Didn't delicately slip or any other way.
+Didn't delicately slip or any other way a knife into Obama.

 Nobody did.

-And then of course there's Juan Williams, desperately trying to get back to NPR, no doubt, by saying she came off as a corporate wife to me.
+And then, of course, there's Juan Williams desperately trying to get back to NPR, no doubt, by saying she came off as a corporate wife to me.

 Corporate wife is that evil word.